Scroll to content

 Summer

 In English we will be exploring more genres this term – an evenly balanced arrange of fiction and non-fiction texts.
-We will be advancing our knowledge of explanation texts using the ‘Wallace and Gromit’ series to explain how mechanical devices work.
-Alongside this non-fiction work, we will also be producing balanced arguments on the hotly debated topic – Graffiti – Art or Vandalism?
-As well as non-fiction writing, we are going to explore narratives set in imaginary worlds using the text ‘Amari and the Night Brothers’ and later on in the summer term, we will look at classic football heroes from South America to produce biographies to tie in with our Geography topic.
-‘The Americas.’
+We will be advancing our knowledge of explanation texts using our recent visit to the Greater Manchester Fire Safety Centre as a stimulus.
+Alongside this non-fiction work, we will also be looking at descriptive writing, using the Darwin's Dragon book, that links in with our Evolution topic in Science.
+Later on in the summer term, we will look at classic football heroes from South America to produce biographies to tie in with our Geography topic, ‘The Americas.’

 In Maths we will be focussing on reasoning and problem solving skills in the areas of: Geometry (missing coordinates, symmetry, translation, reflection and 3D nets); ratio, money (story problems); time (timetables and duration); and Algebra (working backwards problems, formulas and algebraic expressions).